 - Family history of gastric cancer.

+Therefore, if the bacteria isn't causing any type of problem, chances are that treatment is not necessary.
 This is because the unnecessary use of antibiotics increases the chances of bacteria resistance and causes side effects.

 Medication to treat H. pylori